 As you enter Fort William from the South, the West End car park is left off the first roundabout.

 Continue on the A82 and along the town bypass to the West End roundabout.

-First aid will be provided out on the course.
-Mucky Medics will be providing first aid cover throughout the course.
 There will also be a few safety knights on shining motorbikes.

 Click Here for course details

 This is a list of entries for this event.
 If you think you should be here and you are not then let us know.

 Entry1) Velodees - Sarah Hughes

 3) Shaven badger - Dan Pidge

 7) Tim Green - Tim Green